Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-1. Box/Lab#1_Box_Eng.md

 1. Select “Install Ubuntu” (Do not choose “Try Ubuntu”).
 The installation should be done in English.
 2. In the Keyboard layout step, select “English (US)”.
+3. If the Wireless tab appears, select “I don’t want to connect to a Wi-Fi network right now” and proceed.
-3. In the Updates and other software step, under “What apps would you like to install to start with?”, choose “Minimal installation” and proceed to the next step.
+4. In the Updates and other software step, under “What apps would you like to install to start with?”, choose “Minimal installation” and proceed to the next step.
-4. In the Installation type step, select “Erase disk and install Ubuntu”, then click “Install Now”.
+5. In the Installation type step, select “Erase disk and install Ubuntu”, then click “Install Now”.
-5. When the “Write the changes to disks?” prompt appears, click “Continue” to proceed.
+6. When the “Write the changes to disks?” prompt appears, click “Continue” to proceed.
-6. Configure the Location settings.
+7. On the Location settings screen, select “South Korea Time.”
-7. In the “Who are you?” step, enter the User and Computer information as follows.
+8. In the “Who are you?” step, enter the User and Computer information as follows.

    - Your name: gist
    - Your computer's name: nuc<The last three digits of the NUC’s IP address.>